prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 * Server tick-rate.
 * Maximum number of players connected.

-You might find you need to make compromises in certain areas in order to deliver the best experience.
+You might find you need to make compromises in certain areas and strike a balance between these in order to deliver the best experience.

 <q>**Recommended Usage?** Please review the recommended standard usage for bandwidth usage and maximum players at the [top of this page](#Recommended Bandwidth Usage and Maximum Players).</q>